FarronF/limerick-council-meetings/meetings/2016/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 20th October 2016.md

 The Meetings Administrator stated that she had been in contact with the Water Services and

 Communications Departments in relation to the Motion.
-In addition, she confirmed that she--- 3
+In addition, she confirmed that she
+---
+3

 had sent the Motion to Irish Water for a response but that a reply had not been received in